-armasm option armclang integrated assembler option Description keep No direct equivalent.
-With armasm, the option instructs the assembler to keep named local labels in the symbol table of the object file, for use by the debugger.
-With the armclang integrated assembler, named local labels defined without using the GNU assembly local symbol name prefix .
-L are always preserved in the object file.
-Use the command-line option -Wa, -L to automatically preserve all named local labels defined using the GNU assembly local symbol name prefix. -M -М Instructs the assembler to produce a list of makefile dependency lines suitable for use by a make utility.
-Note Only dependencies visible to the preprocessor are included.
+armasm option armclang integrated assembler option Description -М -М Instructs the assembler to produce a list of makefile dependency lines suitable for use by a make utility.
+Note: Only dependencies visible to the preprocessor are included.
 Files added using the GNU assembler syntax .incbin or .include directives (or armasm syntax INCBIN, INCLUDE, or GET directives) are not included.
-With the armclang integrated assembler, using this option with -o outputs the makefile dependency lines to the file specified.
-An object file is not produced. mm -MM Creates a single makefile dependency file, without the system header files.
-Note Only dependencies visible to the preprocessor are included.
-Files added using the GNU assembler syntax .incbin or .include directives (or armasm syntax INCBIN, INCLUDE, or GET directives) are not included.
-With the armclang integrated assembler, using this option with -o outputs the makefile dependency file to the file specified.
-An object file is not produced. no_hide_all -fvisibility=default Gives all exported and imported global symbols STV_DEFAULT visibility in ELF rather than STV_HIDDEN, unless overridden using source directives.
+Note: With the armclang integrated assembler, using this option with -o outputs the makefile dependency lines to the file specified.
+An object file is not produced. mm -ММ Creates a single makefile dependency file, without the system header files.
+Note: Only dependencies visible to the preprocessor are included.
+Files added using the GNU assembler syntax.incbin or.include directives (or armasm syntax INCBIN, INCLUDE, or GET directives) are not included.
+Note: With the armclang integrated assembler, using this option with -o outputs the makefile dependency file to the file specified.
+An object file is not produced. no_hide_all -fvisibility=default Gives all exported and imported global symbols STV_DEFAULT visibility in ELF rather than STV_HIDDEN, unless overridden using source directives. predefine "directive",pd "directive" -Wa,-defsym,symbol=value With armasm, the option instructs the assembler to pre-execute one of the SETA, SETL, or SETS directives as specified using directive.
+With the armclang integrated assembler, the option instructs the assembler to pre-define the symbol symbol with the value value.
+This GNU assembly .set directive can be used to change this value in the file being assembled. reduce_paths,no_re\ duce_paths No direct equivalent.
+Windows systems impose a 260 character limit on file paths.
+Arm recommends that you avoid using long and deeply nested file paths, in preference to minimizing path lengths using the armasmre\duce_paths option, which only works on 32-bit Windows systems.